How to DP-fy Your Data: A Practical Guide to Generating Synthetic Data With Differential Privacy: Introduction

 \item We explore the text modality in Section \ref{sec:text}.
 We outline difficulties in choosing an appropriate privacy unit for text data (Section \ref{dp-text-privacy-unit}), and explore \textit{DP-finetuning} -- the method that produces the best quality synthetic data given given sufficient amount of original data and compute in Section \ref{sec-dp-finetuning}.
 We outline alternative methods that don't require computationally expensive modifications to LLMs - namely DP inference (\ref{sec-dp-inference}) and Private evolution algorithms (Section \ref{private-evolution-text}).
 Proxy metrics that can be used to gauge the quality of the synthetic text are presented in Section \ref{sec-text-metrics}.
 We draw readers' attention to open research problems pertinent to text DP synthetic data generation in Section \ref{sec-text-open-questions}.

-\item DP synthetic data for decentralized data is covered in \ref{sec-fl} where we first introduce \textit{Federated Learning} (Section \ref{sec-fl-primer}) and highlight difficulties of achieving DP in FL in Section \ref{sec:dpfl}.
+\item While previous sections assumed \textit{Centralized deployment setting}, Section \ref{sec-fl} explores decentralized data in Federated Learning deployment setting.
+We first introduce \textit{Federated Learning} (Section \ref{sec-fl-primer}) and highlight difficulties of achieving DP in FL in Section \ref{sec:dpfl}.
 We examine the meaning of DP synthetic data in FL in Section \ref{sec:app_fl} and outline unique challenges one encounters when attempting to generate DP synthetic data from federated datasets.
 We briefly survey work on FL DP synthetic data generation in Section \ref{sec:method_fl} and compare and discuss such methods in Section \ref{sec:fl-discussion}.
 Section \ref{sec:fl-eval} introduces evaluation challenges unique to distributed nature of the sensitive data.

 \item Section \ref{sec-practical} is devoted to practical considerations that designers of a DP synthetic data end-to-end generation system need to take into account.
 Section \ref{privacy-guarantees-decisions} highlights the most important questions that should be answered, including which privacy unit and privacy guarantees to target (Section \ref{privacy-guarantees-decisions}).
 We then focus on data preparation, including user-level contribution bounding (Section \ref{user-contrib-bounding}), and safe sensitive data handling practices (Section \ref{sec-safe-data-handling}).
 We investigate a crucial component that needs to be in place before any DP synthetic data is used in downstream tasks or shared -- namely \textit{Empirical Privacy Auditing} (Section \ref{sec:empirical-privacy-auditing}).
 We finally bring forward the need of lineage tracking for DP synthetic data in Section \ref{lineage-tracking}.